sharoncornelius/idpf-specification/idpf_specification.md

 Assuming the package supports GTP-U tunnels and can parse beyond the GTP-U header, the CP PF will reply with the following information:

-*Table 4 CP PF reply for GTP-U with inner TCPv4 packet if GTP-U supported by Device*
+CP PF reply for GTP-U with inner TCPv4 packet if GTP-U supported by Device

 <table>
 <colgroup>